A Basin-Selection Perspective on Grokking via Singular Learning Theory: The LLC for Quadratic Networks

 \section{The LLC for Quadratic Networks}

-In order to compute the LLC in closed form for a QNN, we do not work directly with the parameterisation $\theta=(W,V)$ as it is often not unique: distinct parameter configurations can realise the same $f_{\theta}$ and so this redundancy must be accounted for.
+In order to compute the LLC in closed form for a QNN, we do not work directly with the parameterisation $\theta=(W,V)$ as it is often not unique.
 Since the LLC depends on the local geometry of the loss as a function of $f_{\theta}$, it is convenient to rewrite the network in the following way: